SkillsFundingAgency/dfc-devops/ArmTemplates/ContainerInstance/linux-container-instance.md

         }
 ````

-osType (optional) string
+managedIdentity (optional) bool

-The default is Linux, the allowed values are Linux or Windows.
-Windows containers should be avoided if possible as they are harder to maintain.
+The default value is false.
+If set to true a Managed Identity will be created in the same Resource Group and assigned to the container.

 restartPolicy (optional) string